 \subsection{Analysis}

-\tinytit{Truncation.} In this Section, we compare the utilization of full subspace and core space for models merged with TA.
-Firstly, we calculate the SVD of the merged matrices: $\Delta W_{\text{merged}}$ for full space and $M_{\text{merged}}$ for core space.
-Then, we truncate a fraction of $p$ least significant values, \ie, $\sigma_i = 0$ for $i > (1-p) * \text{dim}(\Sigma)$, and observe the drop in the performance of the merged model after truncation.
-We present the results in \Cref{fig:truncation}.
-In full space, we can truncate a fraction up to $p=0.8$ values without performance loss, while in core space, truncation of any component results in a performance drop.
-It shows that the core space is dense while the full space contains many unused or redundant components.
-We hypothesize that the compactness of core space facilitates model merging as it extracts only the relevant components.
+\tinytit{Truncation.} We herein compare the utilization of full space and Core Space for models merged with TA.
+Firstly, we calculate the SVD of the merged matrices: $\Delta W_{\text{merged}}$ for full space and $M_{\text{merged}}$ for Core Space.
+Then, we truncate a fraction of $p$ least significant values, \ie, $\sigma_i = 0$ for $i > (1-p) * \text{dim}(\Sigma)$, and observe a drop in the accuracy of the merged model after truncation.
+As shown in \Cref{fig:truncation}, in full space we can truncate a fraction up to $p=0.8$ values without performance loss, while in Core Space, truncation of any component results in a performance drop.
+It shows that the Core Space is dense while the full space contains many unused or redundant components.
+We hypothesize that the compactness of Core Space facilitates model merging as it extracts only the relevant components.

 \tinytit{Core Space improves subspace alignment.} In this Section, we evaluate the Subspace Alignment Ratio (SAR)~\cite{marczak2025task} between each pair of LoRA updates fine-tuned on different tasks.
 The SAR measures how much of the subspace of one task is contained in another and correlates with post-merge performance.
-We compute SAR in full and core space. \Cref{fig:sar} shows that core space yields consistently higher alignment.
-We argue that this result is because the core space enforces a shared basis across tasks, which filters out task-specific noise and promotes alignment.
+We compute SAR in full and Core Space. \Cref{fig:sar} shows that Core Space yields consistently higher alignment.
+We argue that this result is because the Core Space enforces a shared basis across tasks, which filters out task-specific noise and promotes alignment.
 In~\cref{sec:app_interference} we show that higher SAR correlates with lower merging interference.

 \paragraph{Choice of the reference basis.}